mosaic-design-system/docs/src/components/placeholder.md

       ### Placeholder transitions

       **Placeholders** should be replaced with content as soon as it's available for loading, rather than waiting until all content is available and showing everything at once.
-If the page gradually loads in, the page looks like they're loading faster.
+If the page gradually loads in, the page looks like it's loading faster.
 It makes little sense to make the user wait for all pieces of content to be available at once - after all, they may only be looking for the piece of content that loads first.

       ### Loading bars

       A **Placeholder** shouldn’t be used for long-running processes or background processes (e.g. importing data or exporting reports).
-Use a [**Progress indicator**](/components/progress-indicator) instead.
+Use a [**Progress indicator**](/components/progress-indicator) for that instead.
     icon: file_invoice
   - title: Code
     hook: code